redhat-performance/quads/README.md

 Occasionally you'll want to extend the lifetime of a particular assignment.
 QUADS lets you do this with one command but you'll want to double-check things first.
 In this example we'll be extending the assignment end date for cloud02

-In QUADS version `1.1.4` or higher or the current `master` branch you can extend a cloud environment with a simple command.
+In QUADS version `1.1.4` or higher or the current `latest` branch you can extend a cloud environment with a simple command.

 ```bash
 quads --extend --cloud cloud02 --weeks 2 --check